DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 Bottom dead center

-(BDC) The lowest point of the Piston and Connecting rod travel in a Cylinder.
+(BDC) The lowest point of the piston and Connecting rod travel in a cylinder.
 In a horizontally opposed engine, it is sometimes called the Outer dead center.
 Opposite to Top dead center.

 Bottom dumps